Morteza

 🧠 About Me

-I am a Principal Scientist at NVIDIA Fundamental Generative AI Research (GenAIR) and a Visiting Researcher at Stanford University.
+I am a Principal Scientist at NVIDIA Fundamental Generative AI Research (GenAIR).

 My work bridges theory and practice of generative learning to advance generative AI.
-I am deeply interested in both algorithmic/theoretical foundations of generative modeling, and its real-world applications across content creation, graphics, digital twins, science.
+I am deeply interested in both algorithmic/theoretical foundations of generative modeling, and its real-world applications across language, vision, and science.

-At NVIDIA, I lead core research on developing diffusion/flow-based foundation models for scientific AI, including digital twin of Earth for climate and weather simulations.
-I led the development of weather foundation models that have been integrated into NVIDIA products and adopted by major customers such as The Weather Channel.
+Previously, I led major work on diffusion foundation models for scientific simulation, including core technology for NVIDIA’s Earth-2 digital twin.
+This work has been integrated into NVIDIA products and adopted by major partners such as The Weather Channel.

-I earned my PhD in Electrical Engineering with a minor in Mathematics from the University of Minnesota, advised by Georgios Giannakis, focusing on statistical learning and optimization.
+I earned my PhD in Electrical Engineering with a minor in Mathematics from the University of Minnesota, advised by Georgios Giannakis, focusing on statistical learning.

 I was a Visiting Scholar at UC Berkeley’s RISE Lab with Michael Mahoney, and later a Postdoc and Research Associate at Stanford, working with David Donoho, John Pauly, and Shreyas Vasanawala on inverse problems and generative models.